 Are you thinking about shedding some pounds by eating 700 calories a day?
 If so, you’ve found the perfect spot.

 Throughout this piece, we’ll be exploring some burning questions, such as: can you lose weight using this method?
 And if you can, how much?
-We’ll also delve into whether it’s healthy to munch on so few calories.
+We’ll also discuss whether it’s healthy to munch on so few calories.

 Table of Contents